 Formaldehyde is a natural byproduct of the curing process during eyelash application.
 Since lash artists may use lash adhesive up to eight hours a day, artists should wear proper protection like lace carbon filter masks, which reduce exposure to adhesive fumes.
 A ventilation system that filters out volatile organic compounds from the air can also be beneficial to have in a lash application studio.

-Have you ever thought about buying “medical-grade” eyelash products to keep you and your clients safe?
-The sad story is that there is no such thing as “medical-grade” in the eyelash extension industry, but companies will put that stamp on their products in order to get more sales.
-In some cases, products labeled “medical-grade” may actually contain ingredients that cause client reactions.
+Have you ever thought about buying “medical-grade” or "hypoallergenic" eyelash products to keep you and your clients safe?
+The sad story is that there is no such thing as “medical-grade” or "hypoallergenic" in the eyelash extension industry, but companies will put that stamp on their products in order to get more sales.
+In some cases, products labeled “medical-grade” or "hypoallergenic" may actually contain ingredients that cause client reactions.

 Sensitive, Clear and Latex-Free Adhesives